scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

    :scale: 65%

    The landscape of different libraries for Histograms in HEP.
-   From the Analysis Ecosystem II Workshop.
+   From the HEP Software Foundation Analysis Ecosystems II Workshop, May 2022.
    :label:`fig-github-histogram`

-In 2018, HEP physicist and programmer Hans Dembenski proposed a histogram library to the Boost libraries, the most respected C++ library collection.
+In 2018, HEP physicist and programmer Hans Dembinski proposed a histogram library to the Boost libraries, the most respected C++ library collection.
 It provided a histogram-as-an-object concept from HEP, but rethought histograms in C++14, using composable axes and storage types.
 It originally had an initial